epicweb-dev/advanced-react-apis/README.md

 individually yourself:

 ```
-# verify your environment will work with the project
-node ./scripts/verify

 # install dependencies
 npm install

-# verify the project is ready to run
+# verify your environment will work with the project
-npm run build
-npm run test:coverage
+npm run validate
 ```

 If any of those scripts fail, please try to work out what went wrong by the